emberjs/website/source/guides/deprecations/index.md

 ```

 In preparation for further work on HTMLBars, the context switching form of `{{each}}` is deprecated.
-This is mostly a "mechanical" refactor and drammatically
+This is mostly a "mechanical" refactor and dramatically
 simplifies how to think about the context in your templates.
 This change should be entirely mechanical.

 In prior versions you may have done one of the following: